I've been an anime fan since the 90s and have blogged about anime since 2010. I've seen it all, done it all, and gotten

 Shounen is the most popular genre of anime worldwide.
-The genre comes from the Japanese word for a boy, so it means any anime targeted at teenage or younger boys.
+The genre comes from the Japanese word for a boy, so it means any anime aimed at teenage or younger boys.
 Despite the name referring to that target demographic, shounen anime seems to have a mass appeal, attracting fans of all ages and genders.
-The fast-paced action, heartwarming moments of friendship, and cool-looking fight scenes all contribute to this overwhelming popularity.
+The fast-paced action, heartwarming moments of friendship, and cool-looking fight scenes all contribute to this popularity.

-The power of shounen as a genre also comes from its emphasis on success through determination, hard work, and an ethic of self-improvement.
-Shounen is an optimistic genre, about how anyone can achieve anything through hard work and grit.
+The power of shounen as a genre also comes from its emphasis on success through determination, hard work, and self-improvement.
+Shounen is an optimistic genre about how anyone can achieve anything through hard work and grit.

 Explaining the Popularity of the Big Three and Other Popular Shounen Anime

 In anime fan communities, the "Big Three" were the top shounen manga/anime series who were so massively popular they were impossible to get away from, especially in anime fan circles.
 That used to mean Naruto, Bleach, and One Piece.
 They were grouped together because of their mega-success.
 They dominated conventions and anime forums.
 They also had a profound impact on what non-anime fans saw anime as.
 The shows were accessible to, and popular with, even people who knew nothing about anime, and didn't know about any other anime.

 Perhaps the "Big Three" were just the three most popular or well-known Weekly Shounen Jump manga, but I don't take that view.
 Not everyone reads manga, or that magazine in particular.
 The "Big Three" generally do come from Weekly Shounen Jump, but their Western popularity comes from appearing on mainstream television (and/or major streaming sites) in the US, UK, Canada, and so on.